-We consider the problem of recovering from failures of distributable threads in distributed real-time systems that operate under run-time uncertainties including those on thread execution times, thread arrivals, and node failure occurrences.
-When a thread encounters a node failure, it causes orphans.
-Under a termination model, the orphans must be detected and aborted, and exceptions must be delivered to farthest, contiguous surviving thread segment for resuming thread execution.
-Our application/scheduling model includes distributable threads and their exception handlers that are subject to time/utility function (TUF) time constraints and an utility accrual (UA) optimality criterion.
-A key underpinning of the TUF/UA scheduling paradigm is the notion of "best-effort" where high importance threads are always favored over low importance ones, irrespective of thread urgency.
-(This is in contrast to classical admission control models which favor feasible completion of admitted threads over admitting new ones, irrespective of thread importance.)
-We present a scheduling algorithm called HUA and a thread integrity protocol called TPR.
+We consider the problem of recovering from failures of distributable threads ("threads") in distributed realtime systems that operate under run-time uncertainties including those on thread execution times, thread arrivals, and node failure occurrences.
+When a thread experiences a node failure, the result is broken thread having an orphan.
+Under a termination model, the orphans must be detected and aborted, and exceptions must be delivered to the farthest, contiguous surviving thread segment for resuming thread execution.
+Our application/scheduling model includes the proposed distributable thread programming model for the emerging Distributed Real-Time Specification for Java (DRTSJ), together with an exception handler model.
+Threads are subject to time/utility function (TUF) time constraints and an utility accrual (UA) optimality criterion.
+A key underpinning of the TUF/UA scheduling paradigm is the notion of "best-effort" where higher importance threads are always favored over lower importance ones, irrespective of thread urgency as specified by their time constraints.
+We present a thread scheduling algorithm called HUA and a thread integrity protocol called TPR.
 We show that HUA and TPR bound the orphan cleanup and recovery time with bounded loss of the best-effort property.
-Our implementation experience of HUA/TPR using the emerging Reference Implementation of Sun's Distributed Real-Time Specification for Java demonstrates the algorithm/protocol's effectiveness.
+Our implementation experience of HUA/TPR in the Reference Implementation of the proposed programming model for the DRTSJ demonstrates the algorithm/protocol's effectiveness.